alkari/microservices-atomic/Microservices-Atomic.md

 ### Create *master* (Fedora)

-From Images, click Launch Instance from your Fedora image, enter "master" for Image Name and select m1.small Flavor, make sure the Security Group you cretated above is checked in Access & Security.
+From Images, click Launch Instance from your Fedora image, enter "master" for Image Name and select m1.small Flavor, make sure the Security Group you created above is checked in Access & Security.
 Also ensure your Network is selected then under Post-Creation, select "Direct Input" for Customization Script Source dropdown and paste this in Script Data:

     #cloud-config
     password: redhat123